iterative/dvc.org/content/docs/use-cases/fast-data-storage-layer.md

   without slowing things down.
 How do you plug in something in the middle (like a NAS drive) to existing projects?

-- Upgrading your storage platform is expensive.
-Can you pay only for fast access to the data sets that are needed regularly?
+- Upgrading your entire storage platform is expensive.
+Can you pay only for fast access to the data sets your team uses frequently?

 - You want to de-duplicate files automatically when multiple people are working on the same data (for example, on a